opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 26     Taha agreed that Manoj was a founder of TWG Tea, but claimed that he and Maranda were also founders.
 The issue of whether Manoj was the sole founder of TWG Tea is relevant to his counterclaim, and which I will deal with first as it will also provide relevant context to the issue of the Domain Name.
 I find that, together with Manoj, Taha and Maranda were founders of TWG Tea.

 27     First, Manoj’s assertions that Wellness had been conceptualising and developing a luxury tea brand prior to August 2007 were irrelevant.
 Equally, Taha’s assertions that Wellness had no tea division to speak of, or whether it had previously invested in “luxury” teas, were unhelpful.
-In any event, even some of TWG Tea’s teas were launched in August 2007 before TWG Tea’s incorporation.[\[note: 23\]](#Ftn_23) The true question was whether TWG Tea _in this incarnation_ and when incorporated was a combined effort by Manoj, Taha and Maranda.
+In any event, even some of TWG Tea’s teas were launched in August 2007 before TWG Tea’s incorporation.[^23] The true question was whether TWG Tea _in this incarnation_ and when incorporated was a combined effort by Manoj, Taha and Maranda.
 I find that TWG Tea’s founding was a team effort that could not be solely attributed to Manoj, Taha, or Maranda.

 28     I accept that Wellness’ forays into the tea business via Art of Tea and Numi were not minor ventures.
 But this did not show the degree of contribution that went into bringing about the existence of TWG Tea.
-To the contrary, Manoj pleaded that he was specifically looking to “infuse a French flavour to Wellness’ Tea Division”.[\[note: 24\]](#Ftn_24) That Manoj was serious about recruiting Taha despite Wellness’ existing tea business, and despite the first attempt in 2006 (via the Partner Employment Agreement) having fell through, showed that Taha was essential to the enterprise.
+To the contrary, Manoj pleaded that he was specifically looking to “infuse a French flavour to Wellness’ Tea Division”.[^24] That Manoj was serious about recruiting Taha despite Wellness’ existing tea business, and despite the first attempt in 2006 (via the Partner Employment Agreement) having fell through, showed that Taha was essential to the enterprise.

 29     Second, the background that I have provided above (at \[22\]–\[24\]) showed that whilst Taha and Maranda were employed by Wellness, the intent was that they would work with Manoj to build up the tea business through a new entity (at that time to be called T&S Co) and in which they would obtain a shareholding.
 Although T&S Co did not materialise, in about February 2007, Manoj again discussed with Taha and Maranda for them to join Wellness.
-Pertinently, Manoj informed them (in his email of 21 February 2007) that “as before” they would be given a percentage of the business and that they would be making their own decisions as “owner in the business”. _This business was what Ms Koh (Manoj’s counsel) herself referred to as TWG Tea_ in which Taha and Maranda received shares in 2008.[\[note: 25\]](#Ftn_25) Hence Wellness’ tea business was intended to be developed as a partnership among Manoj and Taha (and Maranda), even during the time they discussed setting up T&S Co.
-Thus, when Taha and Maranda joined Wellness, they were assisting Manoj/Wellness to build up the Tea Division which, Ms Koh agreed, was spun-off as TWG Tea.[\[note: 26\]](#Ftn_26)
+Pertinently, Manoj informed them (in his email of 21 February 2007) that “as before” they would be given a percentage of the business and that they would be making their own decisions as “owner in the business”. _This business was what Ms Koh (Manoj’s counsel) herself referred to as TWG Tea_ in which Taha and Maranda received shares in 2008.[^25] Hence Wellness’ tea business was intended to be developed as a partnership among Manoj and Taha (and Maranda), even during the time they discussed setting up T&S Co.
+Thus, when Taha and Maranda joined Wellness, they were assisting Manoj/Wellness to build up the Tea Division which, Ms Koh agreed, was spun-off as TWG Tea.[^26]

 30     Indeed, when Taha and Maranda joined Wellness, their terms of employment dated 26 February 2007 stated that they would receive 15% (in total) of Wellness’ Tea Division.
 I replicate Clause 4(b):